averemee-si/oracdc/README.md

 1. Standalone instance, or Primary Database of Oracle DataGuard Cluster/Oracle Active DataGuard Cluster, i.e. **V$DATABASE.OPEN_MODE = READ WRITE**
 2. Physical Standby Database of Oracle **Active DataGuard** cluster, i.e. **V$DATABASE.OPEN_MODE = READ ONLY**
 3. Physical Standby Database of Oracle **DataGuard** cluster, i.e. **V$DATABASE.OPEN_MODE = MOUNTED**.
 In this mode, a physical standby database is used to retrieve data using LogMiner and connection to primary database is used to perform strictly limited number of queries to data dictionary (ALL|CDB_OBJECTS, ALL|CDB_TABLES, and ALL|CDB_TAB_COLUMNS).
 This option allows you to promote a physical standby database to source of replication, eliminates LogMiner overhead from primary database, and  decreases TCO of Oracle Database.
-4. Running in distributed configuration when source database generates redo log files and also contain dictionary and target database is compatible mining database (see Figure 22-1 in [Using LogMiner to Analyze Redo Log Files](https://docs.oracle.com/en/database/oracle/oracle-database/21/sutil/oracle-logminer-utility.html)). **N.B.** Currently only non-CDB distributed database configuration has tested, tests for CDB distributed database configuration are in progress now.
+4. Running in distributed configuration when the source database generates redo log files and also contains a dictionary and target database is a compatible mining database (see Figure 22-1 in [Using LogMiner to Analyze Redo Log Files](https://docs.oracle.com/en/database/oracle/oracle-database/21/sutil/oracle-logminer-utility.html)). **N.B.** Currently only non-CDB distributed database configuration has been tested, tests for CDB distributed database configuration are in progress now.

 ### Monitoring
 _eu.solutions.a2.cdc.oracle.OraCdcLogMinerConnector_ publishes a number of metrics about the connector’s activities that can be monitored through JMX.
 For complete list of metrics please refer to [LOGMINER-METRICS.md](doc/LOGMINER-METRICS.md)